 As usual, Spock woke up well before the day's first light.
 With as little motion as possible, he surveyed the back of his head, looking for his pillow.
 He carefully arose, trying not to disturb Nyota as he replaced the covers around her.
 As he suspected, her head rested on two pillows with his now clutched in her arms against her torso.
 He shook his head and silently slipped through the door and out into the hallway.

-He went to his room to gather his clothes for the day, took his shower, got dressed, and packed the rest of his things for departure.
-Being neat and orderly by nature, it did not take him more than five minutes.
+He went to his room to gather his clothes for the day, took his shower, got dressed, and gathered his things for departure.
+Being neat and orderly by nature, it did not take him more than five minutes to pack.
 When he reemerged from his bedroom, the scent of orange-spice tea wafted through the hallway.
 Going down the stairs and to the kitchen, he was not surprised to find Margaret already awake.